microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 2. If fixing a bug, write a test to verify the fix and ensure that future code modifications won't break it again.

-2. If writing a feature, write new tests to ensure that other people don't break your feature in the future.
+2. If writing a feature, write new tests to prevent upcoming code changes breaking this feature.

 ## Running tests
 ### Running tests from Unity editor